Universal Foundations of Thermodynamics: Entropy and Energy Beyond Equilibrium and Without Extensivity: The loaded meaning of the word ``system''

 For a system consisting of $r$ different types of constituents,\ind{constituents} we indicate their amounts using the variables \lst{n}{r} where $n_i$ stands for the number of units (molecules, atoms, or particles) of the $i$-th constituent.\footnote{In the following, the bold symbol, $\bn$, will denote the set of all amounts of constituents, $\bn=\{n_1,n_2,\dots,n_r\}$.}

-The unit of measurement in the International System for the amount of a constituent is the ``mole,''\ind{mole}\ind{gram-mole} indicated by the symbol ``mol'' (sometimes also called the ``gram-mole'' and indicated by the symbol ``gmol''), defined as the number of units (molecules, atoms, or particles) equal to the number of atoms in 12 grams of carbon-12.
-This number is called Avogadro's number,\ind{Avogadro's number of} $N_{\rm Av} = 6.022 \times 10^{23}$, and thus 1 mol (= 1 gmol) = $N_{\rm Av}$ particles.
+The unit of measurement in the International System for the amount of a constituent is the ``mole,''\ind{mole}\ind{gram-mole} indicated by the symbol ``mol'' (sometimes also called the ``gram-mole'' and indicated by the symbol ``gmol''), defined as the number of units (molecules, atoms, or particles) equal to Avogadro's number,\ind{Avogadro's number of} $N_{\rm Av} = 6.02214076 \times 10^{23}$, and thus 1 mol (= 1 gmol) = $N_{\rm Av}$ particles.
 Of course, the International System prefixes for multiples are applicable.
 For example, for the kilomole, 1 kmol = $10^3$ mol.

 The ratio $M_i$ between the mass $m_i$ and the amount $n_i$ of the $i$-th constituent, $M_i = m_i/n_i$, is called the ``molecular (or atomic) mass,''\ind{mass!molecular}\ind{mass!atomic} and is normally expressed in g/mol or kg/kmol.